 Passionate for new technologies, designer and maker, has owned a product design agency for 8 years developing technology equipment.
 He was the director of Garagem FabLab in São Paulo and teacher at IED.
 He is currently based in Porto, where he works as a consultant, collaborates with FabLabs and teaches at Porto Design Factory.

-Two prizes will be awarded: Selection of the Jury and Selection of the Public.
+There will be two awards: Selection of the Jury and Selection of the Public.

-The prize will consist of an individual exhibition taking place at Tincal lab the following year.
+The winners are entitled to an individual exhibition taking place at Tincal lab the following year.

 Tincal lab .
 Curating and experimenting in contemporary jewelry